 Mini Greenhouses for a small space

 If you have size limitations, there are a variety of small greenhouse choices.
-The Display House,Seedhouse and StarterHouse and very affordable mini greenhouses that will help you get a jump on spring.
-These are covered with single wall plastic, so they will help hold off the frost, but will not offer much protection during prolonged frigid days.
+The Plant Inn is an affordable mini greenhouses that will help you get a jump on spring.
+This is covered with single wall plastic, so they will help hold off the frost, but will not offer much protection during prolonged frigid days.
 Adding heat to these greenhouses will help, but it won't be very efficient since the heat will be lost almost immediately.

-To get better protection from the frost and a longer growing season, you will want to look for twin-walled greenhouses such as the Deluxe Cold Frame, Lit'l Propagator, or the Patio Greenhouse.
+To get better protection from the frost and a longer growing season, you will want to look for twin-walled greenhouses such as the BioStar Cold Frame or the Patio Greenhouse.
 These greenhouses are a bit small to add a heater to, but a seedling heat mat or heating cables can help give your plants the extra boost they need to make it through the nights that dip below freezing.

 Mini Greenhouses you can walk into

-For those who have room for a full size, walk-in greenhouse, the Nature greenhouse and the Plant-N-Grow are affordable mini greenhouses that allow you to store quite a few plants.
+For those who have room for a full size, walk-in greenhouse, the Snap and Grower greenhouse is an affordable mini greenhouse that allow you to store quite a few plants.
 Once again, due to the single-wall plastic greenhouse covering, you will have limitations on what you can grow and the length of your growing season.
-The double-walled alternatives are the Early Bloomer Greenhouse and the EZ Grow Greenhouse.
+The double-walled alternatives are the Early Bloomer Greenhouse and the Mythos Greenhouse.
 Of course if you have the space for these greenhouses, and you want to go the deluxe route, a Solexx Greenhouse has all the bells and whistles to set up a year round garden - all you need is an 8x8 space.